Arunachalesvara Temple: Worship and festivals

-The temple celebrates dozens of festivals throughout the year.
+The temple celebrates various Hindu festivals throughout the year.
 Four prime festivals, the Thiruvizha, are celebrated yearly.
-The most important of these lasts ten days during the Tamil month of Karthikai, between November and December, concluding with the celebration of Karthikai Deepam.
-A huge lamp is lit in a cauldron, containing three tons of Nei (Ghee), at the top of the Annamalai hills during the Theepam.
-To mark the occasion, the festival image of Annamalaiyar is taken around the wooden chariot around the mountain.
-Inscriptions indicate that the festival was celebrated as early as the Chozha period (from 850 CE to 1280 CE) and was expanded to ten days in the twentieth century.
+The most important of these lasts ten days during the Tamil month of Karthigai (November-December), concluding with the celebration of Karthika Deepam.
+During the Deepam festival, A lamp is lit in a huge cauldron, containing tons of Nei (Ghee), at the top of the Annamalai hill.
+On the occasion, the image of Annamalaiyar is taken on a wooden chariot around the mountain.
+Inscriptions indicate that the festival was celebrated as early as the Chola period (from 850 CE to 1280 CE) and was expanded to ten days in the 20th century.